dddrrreee/cs140e-win19/labs/lab1-blink/lab.md

 #### 5. write your own blink!

 Now we get to the fun part.
-You'll read the Broadcom docs to see how to turn the GPIO pins on yourself and then filling in the code in `part3/blink.c`.
+You'll read the Broadcom document to see how to turn the GPIO pins on yourself and then filling in the code in `part3/blink.c`.

-First test that the code will blink using GPIO16 (it's the pin above GPI20).
-Change the code to work with GPIO20.
+Change the code to first work with GPIO20.

    1. look at the broadcom document: `docs/BCM2835-ARM-Peripherals.pdf` pages 90--96.
 NOTE: where the broadcom document uses